WOT makes a craft cocktail taste so good? It’s the combination of ingredients that are a little extra special.

 - Add the 10 sprigs of fresh thyme and let simmer in the water for 10 minutes.

 - Turn the heat off the kettle and let cool completely.
-Strain the thyme from the liquid and pour into a jar.
-Keep refrigerated for 2-3 weeks.
+Strain the thyme from the liquid, and pour it into a jar.
+Keep refrigerated for 2-3weeks.

 All photos by Lorianne DeVita